cosmos/sdk-tutorials/CONTRIBUTING.md

 There are two ways to see what your changes will look like in production before the updated pages are published:

-- When a PR is ready for review, you can see a deployed preview on a URL that is unique for that PR.
+- When a PR is ready for review, you can see a preview deployment.
 - While a PR is in DRAFT mode, you can preview a local build.

 ### Preview PRs on a Deployed Preview